Alli

 How much weight can I expect to lose with Alli?

-Can I take Alli if I am on other medicines?
+Can I take Alli if I have diabetes?

 Dr. Ross Elledge